Request Request an Appointment Forms Complete Our Forms Find Us Like Us on Facebook Reviews Leave a Google Review Call Map

 Dr. Murphy will design a personalized plan to address whatever conditions you are coping with.
 Medical acupuncture might just be one facet of your overall treatment.
 It may work alongside medical marijuana and other holistic treatments to help you enjoy the best results possible.

-How Long Does an Acupuncture Session Last?
+How Long Does a Medical Acupuncture Session Last?

-The length of acupuncture sessions can vary.
+The length of medical acupuncture sessions can vary.
 Your first session may be the longest because we will take the time to answer your questions and collect more information about you.
 Subsequent sessions may last anywhere from 20 minutes to an hour.
 Resting for a while with the needles in your body can help you to enjoy the greatest benefits from the treatment.